kostajh/rebuild/README.md

 ## Installation

-Clone this repository to `~/.drush/drush_rebuild`.
+Type `drush dl rebuild`, and Drush Rebuild should download to `~/.drush/rebuild`.

 Type `drush help rebuild` for an overview of available options.

-Type `drush dl rebuild`, and Drush Rebuild should be downloaded to `~/.drush/rebuild`.

 Type `drush topic rebuild-readme` for usage and `drush topic rebuild-example` for an example.